Landscape Architecture (LAND)

 Introduces essential landscape architecture skills through a project-based studio, builds on design literacy, incorporates varied ecological processes, explores landscape as a medium for connecting the natural and cultural, develops analog and digital communication tools and focuses on the importance of place-making.

-Requisites: Requires prerequisite course of ENVD 1130 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Requisites: Requires prerequisite course of ENVD 1040 (minimum grade C-).
+Restricted to Program in Environmental Design (ARPLU) students with 40+ credits.

 Recommended: Corequisite LAND 2004.